al-de20/DataEngineeringTutorials/README.md

 This mode of operation is mostly used for executing a packaged Spark application on a production cluster.
 Next screenshot will show how to submit a pyspark file to a cluster.
 Look at the spark-submit argument.

-spark-submite --master yarn --deploy-mode cluster pi.py 100
+spark-submit --master yarn --deploy-mode cluster pi.py 100

 <img width="837" alt="image" src="https://user-images.githubusercontent.com/110751151/194187220-c5261a32-e8c5-4bfd-b4d1-fd006d3c284e.png">